The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Introduction

-The remainder of the paper is organized as follows.
-Section~\ref{sec:related} reviews the existing literature on the impact of recommender systems on urban dynamics.
-Section~\ref{sec:method} presents our simulation framework and details the modeling of the human–recommender feedback loop.
-Section~\ref{sec:settings} outlines the experimental setup, and Section~\ref{sec:results} reports the results of our simulations.
-Section~\ref{sec:discussion} interprets our findings in the broader context of human–AI coevolution.
+The remainder of the paper is organised as follows.
+Section~\ref{sec:related} reviews the literature on the impact of recommender systems on urban dynamics.
+Section~\ref{sec:method} presents our modelling of the feedback loop and the simulation framework.
+Section~\ref{sec:settings} outlines the experimental setup and Section~\ref{sec:results} reports the results of our simulations.
+Section~\ref{sec:discussion} interprets our findings in the broader context of human–AI coevolution and human mobility.
 Finally, Section~\ref{sec:conclusions} concludes the paper by discussing the limitations of our study and proposing directions for future research.